-President Tsai Ing-wen recently provided the LSE Library with a facsimile copy of the thesis, 'Unfair trade practices and safeguard actions'.
-This is now available to view in the LSE Library's reading room.
+President Tsai Ing-wen recently provided LSE Library with a facsimile copy of the thesis, 'Unfair trade practices and safeguard actions'.
+This is currently in processing and will soon be available to view in our special collections reading room.

 Tsai Ing-wen is the sole author of the thesis listed on the catalogue.
-The second name -which was of her PhD supervisor - was briefly added to the catalogue in error and has now been removed.
+The second name - which was of her PhD supervisor - was briefly added to the catalogue in error and has now been removed.
 We can confirm he was not a co-author of the thesis.

-Questions regarding a reproduction of the PhD certificate itself should be directed to the University of London.
+As previously mentioned, questions regarding a reproduction of the PhD certificate itself should be directed to the University of London.